oxcompsoc/learntocode/README.md

 Each year [Oxford University CompSoc][compsoc] runs an introductory programming course in Python.
-This repositories contains all of the code samples used in the 2018 course.
+This repositories contains all of the code samples used in the 2020 course.

 To run these code samples you will need [Python 3][python].
-For the sessions we recommend using IDLE, a piece of software which comes pre-installed with Python.
-Alternatively you can run the samples in a terminal via `python3 filename.py`.
+For these sessions we recommend using the text editor Visual Studio Code when writing programs and running them in a terminal via:

+`python3 filename.py`

+See the [Notes][s0notes] for Session 0 for instructions on setting this up.

 If you can't get Python installed on your computer, we recommend using [this online environment][replit] instead.